 How to Make a Natural Shower Gel using Surfactants

 Since shower gels are rinse-off products, there’s no need to invest in expensive extracts that won’t have enough time to work their magic.
 Instead, focus on optimising your surfactant phase for performance.
 Save your precious extracts for leave-on products like lotions or body butters where they can truly shine.

-Our formulation: spirulina & grapefruit shower gel
+Our formulation: Spirulina & grapefruit shower gel

+How to Make a Natural Shower Gel using Surfactants